KCErb/lucky-hasura-docker/README.md

 The first thing we need to do is get some servers up somewhere.
 It's not terribly important how you choose to do this, so please feel free to skip to the next major heading if you've got your own plan.
 Otherwise, I'll go ahead and describe how I did this with [DigitalOcean](https://www.digitalocean.com) and [Cloudflare](https://www.cloudflare.com).

+(Sidenote: for a real project, I'm a fan of the idea of having a dedicated "staging" server, so later it'll come up that we in fact have two servers here with slightly different purposes but identical configuration.)

-With DigitalOcean we can spin up a little hobby server for $5 per month.
+With DigitalOcean (DO) we can spin up a little hobby server for $5 per month.
 I don't want to go too far astray from the topic here, so I'll leave it to you to do a little googling and learn how to use it.
 I will point out however that the [DigitalOcean 1-click Docker app](https://marketplace.digitalocean.com/apps/docker) is a pretty convenient starting place.
-For a real project, I'm a fan of the idea of having a dedicated "staging" server, so later it'll come up that we in fact have two servers here with slightly different purposes.
+They can setup ssh-only access for you before you even create the droplet which is a great starting place security-wise.

 Whether you use DigitalOcean or AWS or a box in your basement, you'll want to be sure you do a little reading on using Docker in production.
 There are some settings security-wise that you'll want to get right, and plenty of reading material out there to get you started.
 So please address this now.
+(But don't log into Docker yet on the new box, we'll be logging into the Gitlab registry since this box will need to talk to your custom-built images).

+Next, I recommend

+1. ssh'ing into the server to make sure you can.
+2. In the DO droplet, we use `ufw` (Uncomplicated Firewall) and since we'll be serving from this box we'll need to `ufw allow` a couple of ports: 80 and 443.
+You can use `ufw status` to see a list of ports that are allowed.
+2375 and 2376 are used by docker for communication between instances, this is so that you can have droplets participate in the same Docker network.
+3. In your Gitlab repository, provision two Deploy Tokens under `Settings > CI/CD`.
+    1. The first one will be used during CI/CD.
+It must be named `gitlab-deploy-token` and you should select the `read_registry` scope.
+If you like to, you can use this one in the next step.
+I'm going to recommend creating a second token though because the special 'gitlab-deploy-token' has 'write' access which other tokens don't have.
+Also, for the other tokens you can use names to help you remember what it is for like 'foobar-production' and 'foobar-staging'.
+And then if you leak that token you can revoke it and leave your CI/CD alone.
+(See more at [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)).
+    2. The second token will be used to log into the Gitlab Docker registry from your server.
+Give it a meaningful name and read access to both the registry and the repository and jot down the username and password.
+    3. In your Docker-enabled server, we next want to log in to Docker with the username and password you just got.

+            docker login registry.gitlab.com -u gitlab+deploy-token-#####

+        You'll get a warning that credentials are stored unsecurely.
+We'll be putting other production credentials here as env variables, so it is assumed that the production server contains sensitive information.
+I'm open to a better system, but remember that for automatic deployments to work, things have to be passwordless or Gitlab has to hold the password/secret and hand it over during CD.

+HERE
 Next we can do our DNS and security certificates through Cloudflare for free.
 I won't go into more detail since I want to let cloudflare maintain their own docs, but this might be a good starting place: [support.cloudflare.com/hc/en-us/articles/End-to-end-HTTPS-conceptual-overview](https://support.cloudflare.com/hc/en-us/articles/360024787372-End-to-end-HTTPS-with-Cloudflare-Part-1-conceptual-overview).

 I will warn though that it's easy to end up in an infinite redirect loop if your ssl settings aren't quite right.
 For my setup, under Cloudflare's SSL tab I'm using "Full (Strict)" on the Universal SSL certificate.
 And I'm not using their automatic http => https redirect or HSTS, my http redirect is handled Traefik.